 My K-1 Visa Is Pending: Can I Work in the U.S.?

-If you are currently awaiting approval of a K-1 fiancé(e) visa, based on engagement and upcoming marriage to a U.S. citizen, it could be some time before you can legally work in the United States.
-You will have to enter the U.S. using your K-1 visa, and then either:
+If you are currently awaiting approval of a K-1 fiancé(e) visa, based on engagement and upcoming marriage to a U.S. citizen, you are presumably living overseas at the moment.
+It could be some time before you can legally enter and work in the United States.
+You will have to enter the U.S. using your approved K-1 visa, and then either:

-• wait until you've married the U.S. citizen, and include an I-765 work permit application in your application to adjust status (get a green card).
+• wait until you've married the U.S. citizen and include an I-765 work permit application in your application to adjust status (get a U.S. green card).

 We'll discuss both possibilities below.